Understanding Soil pH and its Importance

-In gardening terms, this means wasting your money buying plants that are never going to do well, and then wasting your time and effort planting them only to watch them slowly perish... and let's face it, it's hard to enjoy a garden full of sick and dying plants!
+From a gardener's point of view, this means wasting your money buying plants that are never going to do well, and then wasting your time and effort planting them only to watch them die a lingering death... and, believe me, this is pretty dispiriting!

 The pH value of soil is determined by the amount of calcium or lime it contains. pH values run from 1 (very acid) to 14 (very alkaline) and pH7 is neutral.
 Most soils fall in the pH range 4 to 8, and the majority of plants prefer a pH in the range 5.5 to 7.5.

-It is possible to raise the pH of acid soils by adding lime, or to lower the pH of alkaline soils by adding sulphur, but this is costly over a large area and the results are temporary.
+It is possible to raise the pH of acid soils by adding lime, or to lower the pH of alkaline soils by adding sulphur, but this is expensive over a large area and the results are temporary.
+In fact, I think as solutions go it's unsustainable.

-If you find you have a very acidic or alkaline soil, the easiest solution, as always, is to work with what you have by choosing from the many delightful lime tolerant or acid loving plants.
+Far better, if you find you have a very alkaline or acidic soil, is to work with what you have by choosing from the many delightful lime tolerant or acid loving plants.

 If you have set your heart on a particular plant that needs different soil conditions, grow it in a container filled with an appropriate compost or soil mix.